khaeru/genno/doc/usage.rst

 - Every edge has a direction; *from* one node *to* another.
 - There are no recursive loops in the graph; i.e. no node is its own ancestor.

-In the reporting graph, every *node* represents a task, which could be:
+In the reporting graph, every node represents a **task**, usually a :class:`tuple` wherein the first element is a :class:`callable` like a function.
+This callable can be:

 - a numerical *calculation* operating on one or more Quantities;
-- more generally, a **computation**, including other actions like transforming data formats, reading and writing files, writing plots, etc..
+- more generally, a *computation*, including other actions like transforming data formats, reading and writing files, writing plots, etc.

+Other elements in the task
+For a complete description of tasks, see :doc:`dask:spec`.

-Every node has a unique label, describing the results of its task.
+Every node has a unique *label*, describing the results of its task.
 These labels can be :class:`.Key` (if the task produces a Quantity), :py:class:`str` (most other cases) or generally any other hashable object.

 A node's computation may depend on certain inputs.